 The type of college you choose has a big impact on tuition.
-For example, the National Center for Education Statistics (NCES) reports that the average cost of tuition and fees at 4-year, private not-for-profit institutions was $28,569 in 2012-2013.
-Meanwhile, the average tuition and fees at public, 4-year institutions was $5,889 that year, according to NCES data.
+For example, the National Center for Education Statistics (NCES) reports that the average cost of tuition and fees at 4-year, private not-for-profit institutions was $28,746 in the 2012-2013 academic year.
+Meanwhile, the average tuition and fees at public, 4-year institutions was $8,070 that year, according to NCES data.
 Also remember to factor in room and board, meals, books and school supplies, transportation and personal expenses like laundry and cell phone usage - these also vary greatly by school.

 Important Facts About College Programs

 |Degree Levels||Associate's, bachelor's, master's and doctoral degrees available|

 |Fields of Study||History, English, information technologies, sociology, psychology, accounting, finance, criminal justice, communication, business studies|